Zines

 • 1920s: Harlem Renaissance "little magazines" (Fire!! followed by individual or small group contributed little magazines)

-• 1920s: Surrealist and dada (artists and the avant garde critique of the bourgeois)
+• 1920s: Surrealist and dada (artists and the avant garde critique of the bourgeois) journals, reviews and publications that established the movements

 • 1960s: Comics (industry news and information magazines, such as The Comic Reader, as well as interview, history and review-based fanzines)